-SHARE OPTION SCHEMES
+SHARE SCHEMES

-The Company has adopted two share schemes, namely, (1) the Pre-IPO Share Option Scheme; and (2) the Share Option Scheme.
+The Company has adopted two share schemes, namely, (1) the Pre-IPO Share Option Scheme; (2) the Share Option Scheme; and (3) the 2024 Share Scheme.

-The number of Shares that may be issued in respect of options granted under all schemes of the Company at the end of the Fiscal Year divided by the weighted average number of issued Shares for the Fiscal Year was approximately 4%.
+The number of Shares that may be issued in respect of options granted under all schemes of the Company at the end of the Fiscal Year divided by the weighted average number of issued Shares (excluding treasury shares) for the Fiscal Year was approximately 5.6%.